Jeremy Fall: Partnerships, endorsements, and other business ventures

 In 2018, Fall became the first chef and restaurateur to sign with and be managed by Jay-Z's Roc Nation.
 Fall is also represented by United Talent Agency.
-Fall is a brand ambassador for Gucci.

-In 2018, Fall collaborated with streetwear subscription box company, ThreadBeast, to curate a 1990s-themed box, which included Fall’s Easy’s “food porn” viewmaster.
+In 2018, Fall collaborated with the streetwear subscription box company, ThreadBeast, to curate a 1990s-themed box, which included a "food porn" viewmaster with images from his restaurants.

-In 2021, Fall founded his own media company, jfall, through which he produced and currently operates his dinner party with jeremy fall podcast.
+In 2021, Fall founded his own media company, jfall, through which he produced and currently operates his Dinner Party podcast.

-Posting and sharing many of his food creations, Fall has built a presence across social media platforms, including one million followers of his Instagram account.
-He has leveraged this following and influence to land multiple corporate partnerships, including partnering with Mr. Holmes Bakehouse and American Express, to feature Fall’s “spiked cereal milk doughnuts” creation as well as another Mr. Holmes Bakehouse collaboration starring his “Just Try It” croissant-Cuban sandwich fusion.
+In 2022, Fall published the ebook Do You Know Who I Am?: Battling Imposter Syndrome in Hollywood.
+In May 2022, Fall launched the Web3 community and brand Probably Nothing.